 The Plastic Flight

-The flight was really terrible when it comes to garbage.
+The flight was terrible when it comes to garbage.
 There was a pile of garbage.
 At one point, I wanted a refill – just one more cup of water.
-I held out the cup and asked for a refill, and the flight attendant smiled and said ”there’s no need for that sweetie”.
+I held out the cup and asked for a refill, and the flight attendant smiled and said, ”there’s no need for that, sweetie”.
 She took the cup and gave me a new one.
 Again, FILLED WITH WATER.
 I was speechless.
 Why can’t you refill it?
 You are already pouring it from the bottle.
-Apparently, she wasn’t wearing gloves, and she didn’t want to touch the cup someone held.
+She wasn’t wearing gloves, and she didn’t want to touch the cup someone held.
 Strange, but ok, maybe it’s because of hygiene, maybe it’s the company policy – I don’t know.

 Let’s do some elementary math.
-If 100 passengers are on a 13-hour flight, they will likely drink water, juice, or alcohol around 5 times.
+If 100 passengers are on a 13-hour flight, they will likely drink water, juice, or alcohol around five times.

 5*100=500 – not very low-waste aka, already not a fun teacher conference

 500 hundred plastic cups because they don’t want to refill.
 Don’t get me started on breakfast, lunch, and snacks.
 Nothing on the tray was washable except the tray.

 The return trip was a bit better since we at least got metal utensils.